Code-Institute-Submissions/my-online-portfolio/README.md

 ## Features

 ## Technologies
-I basically used **everything** that i was taught in the videos and nothing more.
-The following is what technologies i used and also will dicuss how i impletemnted them on making my very first webpage.
+I basically used **everything** that was taught in the videos and nothing more.
+The following is what technologies was used and also will dicuss how i impletemnted them on making my very first webpage.

 * **HTML & CSS:** I used these langusges for the syling of my website.
 * **JavaScript & BootStrap:** The navigation menu and the hover effects on the project was completed with the help of BootStrap.
-JavaScript wasn't used directly, what i mean by this is that the JavaScript i used came directly from BootStrap helping me with the code and not me coding with JavaScript.
+JavaScript wasn't used directly, what i mean by this is that the JavaScript i used came directly from me copying BootStrap  and not me coding with JavaScript.

 * **GitHub:** This is used to store my code in a safe place.
 The method is simple and easy.
     1. **git add . or gitt add (file name)** depending on what you want to send.